 For general program information, call (269) 966-5600, Ext.
 35355 or Ext.
 33595.

 What is PTSD?

 People who suffer from PTSD often relive the experience through nightmares, intrusive thoughts and flashbacks.
 They may have difficulty sleeping, experience increased anger and irritability, have an inability to relax, experience high anxiety and/or panic attacks, and have startle response.
 They may feel detached or estranged and avoid reminders of their traumatic experiences.
-PTSD is marked by clear biological changes as well as additional psychological symptoms.
+PTSD is marked by biological changes as well as psychological symptoms.
 Many people with PTSD experience guilt, depression, physical/health problems, concentration and memory problems and substance abuse.
-These symptoms can be severe enough and last long enough to be associated with impairment in the person's ability to function in social or family life; this can include occupational, interpersonal, emotional, and spiritual difficulties.
+These symptoms can impair the person's ability to function in social or family life; this can include occupational, interpersonal, emotional, and spiritual difficulties.

 PTSD is not a new disorder.
 There are descriptions of similar symptoms that go back to ancient times, and there is clear documentation in the medical literature starting with the Civil War, when a PTSD-like disorder, "soldier’s heart", was discussed.
 Although the disorder has had different names over the years (shell shock, combat fatigue), the basic description of difficulties was similar.

 PTSD has been observed in all Veteran populations that have been studied, including World War II, Korean conflict, and Persian Gulf populations, and in United Nations peacekeeping forces deployed to other war zones around the world.
 There are similar findings of PTSD in military veterans in other countries.